biolink/biolink-model/src/docs/using-the-modeling-language.md

 In the class `molecular entity`, we use the `thing with taxon` mixin in order to add the 'in taxon' attribute (slot) to the molecular entity class.
 The other way to do this would be to duplicate the 'in taxon' attribute in every class manually (duplicative), or have hierarchy/parent that had the `in taxon` slot (but this parent would be a sister-class to 'named thing' as not all named-things are taxon based).
-Mixins simplify modeling and should be used when necessary.
+Mixins simplify modeling and should be used where appropriate.

 ```yaml